Get a free, no obligation personal loan quote with rates as low as 9.99%

 Choose A TFSA If:

-• You Want To Invest In Stocks/GICs, etc. – You can use a TFSA to buy almost any investment product with less risk and more liquidity, as is the case with GICs.
+• You Want More Investment Variety – You can use a TFSA to buy almost any investment product with less risk and more liquidity, as is the case with GICs.
 Stocks and ETFs are longer-term investments with higher risk but better returns.

-• You Want To Maximize Tax-Free Returns – Since you don’t have to pay tax on the funds in a TFSA, you might be able to maximize your profits (within your risk tolerance) and benefit from compounding non-taxable returns in the long-term.
+• You Want To Maximize Tax-Free Returns – Since you don’t have to pay tax on the funds in a TFSA, you might be able to maximize your profits (within your risk tolerance) and benefit from compounding non-taxable returns in the long term.
+The tax-free growth of a TFSA is particularly attractive to those in higher tax brackets who want to reduce the tax effect on their savings and investments.

 Choose A Savings Account If: